toland/patron/README.md

     sess.post("/foo/stuff", "some data", {"Content-Type" => "text/plain"})

+## Known issues

+Currently, [an issue is at play](https://github.com/curl/curl/issues/788) with OSX builds of `curl` which use Apple's SecureTransport.
+Such builds (which Patron is linking to), are causing segfaults when performing HTTPS requests in forked subprocesses.
+If you need to check whether your system is affected, run the Patron test suite by performing

+    $ bundle install && bundle exec rspec

+in the Patron install directory.
+Most default curl configurations on OSX (both the Apple-shipped version and the version available via Homebrew) are linked to SecureTransport and are likely to be affected.
+This issue may also manifest in forking webserver implementations (such as Unicorn or Passenger) and in forking job execution engines (such as resque), so even though you may not be using `fork()` directly your server engine might be doing it for you.

+To circumvent the issue, you need to build `curl` with OpenSSL via homebrew.
+When doing so, `curl` will use openssl as it's SSL driver.
+You also need to change the Patron compile flag:

+    $ brew install curl --with-openssl && \
+        gem install patron --with-curl-config=/usr/local/opt/curl/bin/curl-config

+You can also save this parameter for all future Bundler-driven gem installs by setting this flag in Bundler proper:

+    $ bundle config build.patron --with-curl-config=/usr/local/opt/curl/bin/curl-config

 ## Threading

 By itself, the `Patron::Session` objects are not thread safe (each `Session` holds a single `curl_state` pointer